nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 An additional functionality is unlocked when certain conditions are met:
 - the Church operator has the reinforcement skill at `rank A`
+- the weapon is used by the Church operator to whom it is issued
 - the weapon is used against a Servant and manages to land a successful hit.

 When the above conditions are met and fueled by a Church operatorâ€™s mana, these weapons become powerful tranquilizers that are able to partially paralyze a Servant upon direct contact with their S.E.R.V.A.N.T. frame.